Paraire Tomoana

-Paraire "Friday" Henare Tomoana (died 15 April 1946) was a Māori political leader, journalist, historian, sportsman, and lyricist of the Ngāti Kahungunu and Ngāi Te Whatu-i-Apiti tribes.
+Paraire "Friday" Henare Tomoana (died 15 April 1946) was a Māori political leader, journalist, historian, sportsman, and lyricist of the Ngāti Kahungunu and Ngāi Te Whatu-i-Āpiti tribes.
 Born either in Waipatu or Pakowhai near Hastings, he was the son of Henare Tomoana, the principal chief of the Heretaunga region and Member of Parliament for the Eastern Māori electorate.
 He was educated at Te Aute College and was a member of the Young Māori Party, an association of alumni from the college that dominated the Māori political landscape in the early 20th century.

 Tomoana was in favour of Māori enlistment in the First World War, and was a major fundraiser and organiser of recruitment drives for the New Zealand (Māori) Pioneer Battalion.
 Between 1921 and 1932 he was an editor of the Māori newspaper Te Toa Takitini, an Anglican periodical providing Māori commentary on current events and Māori history.
 Tomoana's musical compositions include E Pari Rā and I Runga O Nga Puke.
 He was an Anglican lay reader, and at the time of his death was widely acknowledged as an authority on Māori history and culture.

 Tomoana suffered a stroke and died on 15 April 1946.
 He was succeeded as the principal Ngāti Kahungunu chief of the Heretaunga region by his eldest son, Taanga Tomoana.

 Personal life

 In his youth, Tomoana received both a Māori and a European education.
-He attended Te Aute College and, at his father's insistence, received military training in Porangahau from an uncle, Ihaia Hutana.
+He attended Te Aute College and, at his father's insistence, received military training in Pōrangahau from an uncle, Ihaia Hutana.
 During his time at Te Aute, Tomoana became a close friend and confidante of Āpirana Ngata; they remained close all their lives.
 Despite having a club foot, Tomoana became a skilled sportsman, and represented Hawke's Bay and Gisborne in tennis, rugby, cricket, and golf.
 As a coach, he went on several international tours with sports teams from Te Aute College.
 Tomoana's first wife was Pani Potangaroa, whom he divorced in 1912 as they had failed to produce any children.
 The following year he began a courtship with Kuini Ripeka Raerena, who later became his second wife.
 The courtship was the subject of Tomoana's lyrical composition Pokarekare Ana.
 They had eight children and one adopted son.